Where is Hillary Clinton?

 Despite the long list of things Hillary Clinton has done since conceding the 2016 election, she has continued to do much of it out of the spotlight of politics and the Democratic party.
 However, after years spent keeping a lower profile, 2022 has seen Hillary and Bill appear to ease themselves closer to the front lines of their party.

-It may be easy to assume that the years since 2016 were quiet for Hillary Clinton, but take a closer look at everything she has done since, and it’s clear that the once first lady and Secretary of State is still hard at work – and showing no sign of slowing down.
+It may be easy to assume that the years since 2016 were quiet for Hillary Clinton.
+But take a closer look at everything she has done since, and it’s clear that the once first lady and Secretary of State is still hard at work – and showing no sign of slowing down.

-Whether she chooses to run for 2024 office or play a part behind the scenes, it’s clear that it will be a team effort alongside husband Bill.
+Whether she chooses to run for the 2024 office or play a part behind the scenes, it’s clear that it will be a team effort alongside her husband Bill.